FJNR-inc/Blitz-API/README.md

 ## Install all requirements

 Requirements of the project are stored in the `requirements.txt` file.
+Requirements for development related actions are stored in the `requirements-dev.txt` file.
 You can install them with:

 **WARNING** : Make sure your virtual environment is active or you will install the packages system-wide.
 ```
 pip install -r requirements.txt
+pip install -r requirements-dev.txt
 ```

 ## Configure the database